hortonworks/cloudbreak/docs/index.md

 _Note1: Cloudbreak does not store any login details into these instances - when you are creating Templates you can specify a `password` or `SSH Public key` which you can use to login into the launched instances._

 _Note2: Because Azure does not directly support third party public images we will have to copy the used image from VM Depot into your storage account.
-The steps below need to be finished ONCE and only ONCE before any stack is created for every affinity group:_
+The steps below need to be finished ONCE and only ONCE before any stack is created for every affinity group - **this is an automated step** - we have just highlighted in order to point out the first time slowness:_

 _1. Get the VM image - http://vmdepot.msopentech.com/Vhd/Show?vhdId=42480&version=43564_